fioriroletesting/fioriroletesting.github.io/docs/index.md

 [![](res/frt.png)](res/frt.png)

-Fiori Role Testing tracks role testing to ensure the team tests all applications before production deployment.
+Fiori Role Testing tracks role testing to ensure the team tests all SAP Fiori applications before production deployment.
 It uses [Fiori App Usage](https://help.fioriappsusage.org) to log each app's start, confirming it has been tested.

 ## Offer